csgillespie/efficientR/main.md

   * It's neater.
   * It doesn't contain a bug when `x` is of length $0$.

-As with the general example in section \@ref(general), the slowdown isn't due to the `for` loop.
-Instead, it's because there are many more functions calls.
+As with the general example in Section \@ref(general), the slowdown isn't due to the `for` loop.
+Instead, it's because there are many more function calls.

 #### Exercises {-}